What is a Stewardship Program?

 - Minimum Recycling Rates need to be established.
 Energy from waste, bag house dust and slag are not recycling (RMC recycling rate 84% for alkaline batteries).

 Simply repurposing secondary waste is not sustainable, nor should it be recognized as recycling.
 Recovered materials should be used for their intended purpose or upcycled into new products.

 - There needs to be open access to all companies willing to compete under a regulated environmental standard.
 This creates jobs, competition and results in increased collections.

 - Incentives are needed to drive collections and to create jobs.

 - Due to the incentivized collection program in Ontario, the battery collection program has grown to include collections from curbside, multi-residential buildings, retail outlets, schools, hospitals, municipalities, ICI sector, government facilities and collections from NGO's.

 - Collection rates over 90% have been achieved for lead-acid batteries due to their market value.
-Similar results are achievable for other battery types when proper incentives are available.
+Similar results are achievable for other battery types when proper incentives are made available.

 High Collection Targets